-At the front of ATS-MFT 770 there are, depending on its equipment, a number of DIN 41612 64/96pole VG connectors.
+At the front of ATS-KMFT 670 there are, depending on its equipment, a number of 64/96pole VG connectors, assembled in A/C or A/B/C resp.
 They connect the device under test or the fixturing system.
 Adaptors connect the connectors to the electronics.
 After mechanical stress, wear or a defect, they can be exchanged in about 1 minute - you only have to unscrew two screws.
 The multipoint connectors are vertical and can be connected with a male VG multipoint connector.
-There is a number of fixturing systems for function test/in-circuit test which can be docked to the REINHARDT SR18VG interface.
+There is a number of fixturing systems: for function test you only need connectors, for in-circuit test connection pins, and if needed, connectors.
+These fixturing systems can be connected with universal retention devices.
+No need to say, there are also vacuum fixtures which can accommodate assemblies of 160×100 , 380×260 and 700×530 mm.